Stay (2005 film): Plot

 Henry Letham sits next to a car crash on the Brooklyn Bridge.
-He gets up and leaves the site of the crash.
-Psychiatrist Sam Foster and his girlfriend, Lila meet up before work.
-Sam discusses his new patient, Henry, a college student and aspiring artist whom he describes as depressed and paranoid, with feelings of guilt and remorse.
+Then, he gets up and leaves.
+Psychiatrist Sam Foster and his fiancée Lila meet up before work.
+Sam's new patient, Henry, is a college student and aspiring artist whom he describes as depressed and paranoid, with feelings of guilt and remorse.
 During Sam's first meeting with Henry, Henry mentions that he sometimes hears voices, and seems able to predict future events.
 Henry is also suspicious of Sam because his regular psychiatrist, Beth Levy, has suddenly taken leave.

-Sam meets with Henry after playing chess with a friend.
+Sam meets with Henry after playing chess with a blind friend.
 When he introduces his friend, Leon, Henry is upset, because he says the man is his dead father.
-Leon doesn't recognize Henry, and leaves the room.
+Not recognizing Henry, Leon leaves the room.

-That night Sam attempts to call Beth but to no avail.
+That night Sam attempts to call Beth, to no avail.
 The next day, Henry hints to Sam of his plans to kill himself that Saturday at midnight.
-Lila, who has survived a past suicide attempt, offers to help to dissuade Henry from killing himself.
+Lila, who survived a past suicide attempt, offers to help to dissuade Henry from killing himself.
 Henry disappears that night.

-Sam investigates Henry's circumstances and, after repeatedly attempting to reach Dr. Levy, comes to her apartment to find her disoriented and lethargic, mumbling incoherent phrases.
+Sam investigates Henry's circumstances and, after attempting to reach Dr. Levy, comes to her apartment and finds her disoriented and lethargic.

-Henry, who had earlier claimed his parents were dead, has his account contradicted by Sam when he finds Henry's mother and her dog living in a bare house, confused about Sam's identity and refusing to respond to his questions.
+Henry, who earlier claimed his parents were dead, has his account contradicted by Sam when he finds Henry's mother and her dog living in a bare house, confused about Sam's identity and refusing to respond to questions.
 Henry's mother's head starts bleeding and when Sam attempts to help her, her dog bites him.

-At the clinic, while having his dog-bitten arm treated, Sam discusses the visit with a present police officer who is curious as to why he would visit that house.
+At the clinic, while having his dog-bitten arm treated, Sam discusses the visit with a police officer who is curious as to why he would visit that house.
 Sam explains what happened, but the police officer tells him that he had attended the funeral of the woman who lived there several months ago.
 This seems to send Sam into a fugue in which the same scene and dialogue is repeated several times.